-Around 2020 I made a deliberate decision to stop spreading learning effort across Python, Ruby, and PHP and consolidate around TypeScript.
-This is the reasoning behind that shift — and why it led me toward statically typed compiled languages rather than away from them.
+Around 2020 I made a deliberate decision to stop language tourism — spreading effort across Python, Ruby, and PHP — and consolidate around TypeScript.
+I haven't looked back.

 The Context Switch Cost